mminer/mminer.github.com/_posts/2017-06-17-methodic-run-functions-by-clicking-a-button.md

 }
 ```

 Nice job.
 Now let's test your handiwork.
 There are plenty of ways to run the function, but Methodic provides the easiest.
-Click the brick game object, open *Window > Methodic*, hit "Invoke", and voila: your brick detonates in a fiery blast.
+Click the brick game object, open *Window > Methodic*, hit "Invoke", and voilà: your brick detonates in a fiery blast.

 <img alt="Methodic Window" srcset="/images/methodic.png 1x, /images/methodic@2x.png 2x" src="/images/methodic.png">